psarando/shire-reckoning/Middle-earth-simulation.md

       which are given according to the Stewards' or Kings' Reckoning.
 3. Adjusting the `Gregorian Date` will change the date displayed in each calendar, and may update the selected event in the [`Dates of Interest`](#dates-of-interest) list, depending on the date or year of the event.
+4. Adjusting the `Time of Day` will adjust the date in the Gondor or Rivendell calendar, due to the way they [reckon the start or end of a day](#reckoning-the-start-or-end-of-a-day).
+    * Adjusting the selected `Dates of Interest` or the Gregorian date will reset the `Time of Day` to `Daytime`, to help avoid confusion about which Gondor or Rivendell date corresponds to the selected event or Gregorian date.
+    * Keep in mind that the Gregorian date labels in those calendars are meant to be the corresponding date during the daytime on those days.
+    * See the notes below for more details and an example of how the Gondor and Rivendell calendars [reckon the start or end of a day](#reckoning-the-start-or-end-of-a-day).
-4. Adjusting the `Start reckoning from` Gregorian dates in any of the calendars will update the [`Synchronize`](#synchronize-settings) setting to a `Custom Reckoning` setting.
+5. Adjusting the `Start reckoning from` Gregorian dates in any of the calendars will update the [`Synchronize`](#synchronize-settings) setting to a `Custom Reckoning` setting.
     * The events of Middle-earth in the [`Dates of Interest`](#dates-of-interest) list are tied to this simulation's Shire Reckoning calendar, so adjusting the Shire Reckoning's starting Gregorian date will also adjust those events' corresponding Gregorian dates.